 Summer in Korea is a time for ice cream, sunscreen, and of course enjoying the unique and unforgettable summer Korean festivals.
 What better way is there to spend enjoying the longer days and warm weather?

-Korea is home to a variety of festivals that you won’t find anywhere else, and they definitely help give insight into various aspects of Korean culture that you may be unfamiliar with.
+There are a variety of Korean festivals for every season that you won’t find anywhere else, and they definitely help give insight into various aspects of Korean culture that you may be unfamiliar with.
 The summer’s not over yet – see how many of these you can hit before the weather starts cooling down again!

 1. The Gwangju Toechon Tomato Festival – 퇴촌토마토축제